/mal-PUB-lish/ (verb)

 Credit where information comes from.
 Let readers verify claims themselves.

 When you learn something is wrong, fix it quickly and visibly.
-Being unreachable or feigning ignorance is itself malpublishing.
+Leaving a known error standing is how an honest mistake turns into malpublishing.

 Honor intellectual property, privacy, and human dignity.
 Get permission when required.

 Ready to go deeper?
-Build a publishing policy tailored to your community.
+Write a publishing policy in your own words.

 The term combines the prefix “mal-” (meaning bad or wrongful) with “publish.”
 This follows established patterns like malpractice and malfunction.
 It addresses a linguistic gap—naming the root cause of information harms rather than just describing their effects.